d4n3sh/thedaneshproject/content/posts/2010-10-21-bug-in-angry-birds-lets-you-unlock-all-locked-worlds.md

 1. Launch Angry Birds and go to the world select screen.
 2. Select a locked world on the screen. ( The one with a pad-lock 😀 )
 3. Hit back button all the way out of Angry Birds.
-4. Launch Angry Birds again and when the &#8220;Play&#8221; button appears, keep taping it till you get into your locked world.
+4. Launch Angry Birds again and when the "Play" button appears, keep taping it till you get into your locked world.
 5. If step 4 worked, you should now be inside the locked worlds stage select screen.
 6. REMEMBER!!
 To keep it unlocked just pass the first world level of each locked world.